-This was also a constant source of conflict between me and Kate.
+This also becomes a constant source of conflict between me and Kate.
 She is more of a rational planner, I am a non-linear intuitive doer.
 She likes to plan, execute, terminate and evaluate a task.
 I jump from task to task and keep things on hold.
-It was hard to pull together with such different attitudes, but eventually we worked through our differences, or at least we learned to tolerate them.
+It was hard to pull it through together with such different attitudes, but eventually we worked out our differences, or at least we learned to tolerate them.

 August and the first part of September summoned the demons that others evocated when we started this journey:

-Bankruptcy– You’d need the funds to tide you over for at LEAST a year without working.
+Bankruptcy– You’d need the funds to go on for at LEAST a year without working.

 Now after some unpredictable turns the whole picture came back and it’s even scarier.
 It may be possible to have the mast on an the electric engine wired and back to work by the end of next week.
 And then it’s all about putting the pieces together on deck, hoping that the sails are arriving on time and finishing a couple of painting projects.
 Then what?